Arijit6258/First-Website/README.md

 ## First-Website
-This is my first website created using HTML and CSS.
+This is the first website I built using HTML and CSS.
 I built this website just to get a practical experience of how HTML and CSS works.
 This website is a demo website for a company which deals with web development and web design works for different online businesses.

 ## Sample pictures